qe201020335/BeatSaberOffsetMigrator/README.md

 > [!WARNING]
 > On newer versions, if you are using OculusVR, **DO NOT** re-center/reset your view after you have launched the game!
+>
+> Also please avoid completely putting the controllers down.
+They will go to sleep very quickly.
+> If they do, the readings will be wrong.
+Pushing them against your body usually works great.

 A typical use case is to migrate the offset from older versions to newer versions (1.29.1 and 1.38.0 will be used as examples).